isiak44/RasheedPBL/Project9/README.md

 First, we configure a storage subsystem for web and database servers based on the RedHat Linux operating system.

-The second part is to install WordPress and connect it to a remote MySQL database server.
+Second part is to install Wordpress and connect it to a remote MySQL database server.

-## STEP1: Implementing LVM on our WordPress web server
+## STEP1: Implementing LVM on our wordpress web server

-First, we launched an EC2 instance (Red Hat Linux OS8) and on the EBS console, we created three volumes each of 10GiB
+First we launched an EC2 instance (Red Hat Linux OS8) and on the EBS console, we created three volumes each of 10GiB

 ![wp-volumes](images/wp-vols.png)

-Attached all three volumes to the WP server
+Attached all volumes to the instance

 ![vol-attach](images/vol-attach.png)